ycpcs/cs201-fall2026/resources/index.md

 **BE SURE THE LOCATION DOES NOT CONTAIN A SPACE IN THE PATH**, or you may have issues later when setting up and using the IntelliJ terminal if we need to use it.

-Throughout the semester, whenever you create a new **lab or assignment**, place it inside the **CS201-Fall2026** folder.
+Throughout the semester, whenever you download a new **lab or assignment**, unzip it and place it inside the **CS201-Fall2026** folder.
 Keeping all of your CS201 work in this folder will help you stay organized and make your projects easier to find.

 ## Setting up a Submission Plugin